+Let’s talk about germs and the meaning of life.
+Believe it or not, they’re related.
 Your life does have a purpose, or at least your body does, and it is to serve as a roaming nation of microorganisms with a population in the trillions.
-Microbes outnumber our own cells 10 to 1, and the invisible communities they form are essential for the healthy functioning of the human body—just as our bodies are essential as homes, even neighborhoods, for them.
+Microbes outnumber our own cells 10 to 1, and the invisible communities they form are essential for the healthy functioning of the [linkbuilder id=”2134″ text=”human body”]—just as our bodies are essential as homes, even neighborhoods, for them.

 Understanding how the microbiome changes and how it correlates to health and disease is really going to be one of the challenges of the next several decades in medicine.